General Relativistic Shock Waves that Exhibit an Accelerated Expansion: FLRW--TOV Shock Waves

 \subsection{Numerical Results}

-We are now in a position to extend the family of FLRW$(0,\sigma,1)$-TOV$(\bar{\sigma})$ shock waves to the family of FLRW$(0,\sigma,a)$-TOV$(\bar{\sigma})$ shock waves.
-Even though the FLRW$(0,\sigma,a)$ spacetimes are exact solutions, they are not known explicitly away from $\xi = 0$, so these solutions need to be approximated numerically.
-One way of describing FLRW$(0,\sigma,a)$ solutions is to numerically generate their trajectories in $(A,G,v)$ space, such as in Figure \ref{F1}.
+We are now in a position to extend the family of FLRW$(\sigma,1)$--TOV$(\bar{\sigma})$ shock waves to the family of FLRW$(\sigma,a)$--TOV$(\bar{\sigma})$ shock waves.
+Even though the FLRW$(\sigma,a)$ spacetimes are exact solutions, they are not known explicitly.
+One way of describing FLRW$(\sigma,a)$ solutions is to numerically generate their trajectories in $(A,G,v)$ space, such as in Figure \ref{F1}.
+The statement of Lemma \ref{L5} in Subsection \ref{Subsection5.1}, which determines where FLRW$(\sigma,a)$ trajectories become singular, permits us to have confidence in these numerical approximations away from any singular surfaces.
+For the definition of a singular surface, see Definition \ref{D11} in Subsection \ref{Subsection4.2}.

-The FLRW$(0,\frac{1}{3},1)$ trajectory obeys the implicit relationship given by Corollary \ref{C2}, that is, as $\xi$ increases from zero, $G$ increases linearly with $\xi$, $v$ increases according to (\ref{2.21}) and $A$ decreases according to (\ref{2.20}).
-General FLRW$(0,\sigma,a)$ trajectories are similar to the FLRW$(0,\frac{1}{3},1)$ trajectory for small $\xi$ but differ as $\xi$ increases.
+The FLRW$(\frac{1}{3},1)$ trajectory obeys the implicit relationship given by Corollary \ref{C2}, that is, as $\xi$ increases from zero, $G$ increases linearly with $\xi$, $v$ increases according to (\ref{2.21}) and $A$ decreases according to (\ref{2.20}).
+Generic FLRW$(\frac{1}{3},a)$ trajectories are similar to the FLRW$(\frac{1}{3},1)$ trajectory for small $\xi$, but differ as $\xi$ increases.
 One property that remains similar for larger $\xi$ is the near linear dependence of $G$ on $\xi$.
-Note that because equations (\ref{2.5})-(\ref{2.7}) are autonomous, all trajectories, the Rankine-Hugoniot curve and surfaces $\{\cdot\}_S = 0$ and $\{\cdot\}_D = 0$ are all independent of $\xi$.
-Thus it is often easier to think of $G$ as the independent variable and consider the trajectory as a function of $G$.
+Note that because equations (\ref{2.5})--(\ref{2.7}) are autonomous, all trajectories, the Rankine--Hugoniot curve and surfaces $\{\cdot\}_S=0$ and $\{\cdot\}_D=0$ are all independent of $\xi$.
+Thus it is often easier to think of $G$ as the independent variable and consider the trajectory, curves and surfaces as a function of $G$.